21 Indian Ocean Facts : You Might Not Know

 Indian Ocean Facts

-The Indian Ocean has some of the very important ports of the world that belong to different continents.
-Mumbai, Chennai, and Kolkata are some of the major Indian ports of this Ocean.
+The Indian Ocean has some of the world’s most important ports, which belong to different continents.
+Mumbai, Chennai, and Kolkata are some of the major Indian ports in this Ocean.

-At the same time, Richards Bay and Durban in South Africa, Colombo in Sri Lanka, Melbourne in Australia, and Jakarta in Indonesia make the other major ports of this Ocean.
+At the same time, Richards Bay and Durban in South Africa, Colombo in Sri Lanka, Melbourne in Australia, and Jakarta in Indonesia are the other major ports in this ocean.

 The Indian Ocean Has A Submerged Continent.

-Another amazing fact about the Indian Ocean is that a submerged continent has been discovered in this Ocean.
+Another amazing fact about the Indian Ocean is that a submerged continent has been discovered there.
 That continent is known as the Kerguelen Plateau.
-This submerged continent is believed to be of volcanic origins.
+It is believed to have volcanic origins.

 The Indian Ocean is crucial in shaping the history of our world through trade relations between ancient civilizations developed on its coasts.

-The oldest civilizations of the world, such as the ancient Egyptian, the Mesopotamian civilization, and also the Indus Valley Civilization, flourished around this amazing ocean known as the Indian Ocean.
+The oldest civilizations in the world, such as the ancient Egyptian, Mesopotamian, and Indus Valley civilizations, flourished around this amazing ocean known as the Indian Ocean.

 In the later years, power blocs fought a lot to control it during the Second World War.